Frequently Asked Questions

 What are the benefits of these high tier espresso machines?

-They are the only genre of espresso machines that can give you coffee quality matchable to commercial quality of connoisseur class.
+They are the only genre of espresso machines that can give you cafe quality coffee.

 The most obvious difference is the temperature used for extraction, is kept controlled in the right range.
-That can magically blossom out a much wider range of flavours from the coffee, giving you delicious coffee that is interesting, palatable and enjoyable.
+Which can blossom out a much wider range of flavors from the coffee, giving you delicious coffee that is interesting, palatable and enjoyable.

 Since it has a boiler in the machine, users will have great steaming power to froth the milk perfectly for good lattes or cappuccinos.